cibotech/scalastan/README.md

 Parameter Declarations
 ----------------------
-Parameter declarations define the outputs of the model.
+Parameter declarations define the parameters to be inferred.
 In Stan, these go in the `parameters` section:
 ```stan
 parameters {
   real y;